Tallwhisker/GW2Site/README.md

 Exports the **itemInfo** variable for item data Imports the .data/itemInfo module at setup

 ### .data/itemInfo
-This module exists entirely for the purpose of providing some starting data as well as hosting icons for said items.
+This "module" exists entirely for the purpose of providing some starting data as well as hosting icons for said items.
 It reduces the initial setup time and reduces the amount of off-site traffic.

 It contains data for ~900+ items with itemID, itemName, localIcon, webIcon and rarity.
 Upon inserting an API key this information is saved to the localStorage.

+### elementModule
+This module creates and appends all elements that the inventory modules need.
+Initially they handled the creation themselves, but was then centralized to reduce duplicate code and enable easier expansion.

 ### dataHandler